ShreeraamGit/Communicate-Data-Findings./README.md

 # Communicate-Data-Findings-Project

-#### Analysis/Data Visualization Report: Bike Ride Trends and Biker Types of Ford GoBike System for April, 2019
+This repostry contains the files related to my blog post analysis which describes the performance of football teams and the managers.

-#### by Shreeraam Alagarsamy Sethuraj
+Analysis/Data Visualization Report: Bike Ride Trends and Biker Types of Ford GoBike System for April, 2019

 #### Dataset